MarcusKNielsen/ScientificComputing/README.md

 # ScientificComputing
-A repository form different scientific computing code
+A repository for different scientific computing code